How Often Should You Change A Mattress?

 Catching a whiff of pongy odours, spotting mouldy patches, or seeing stubborn stains?

-Time to haul it to the tip.
+Time to haul it to the tip (or dispose of it in other meaningful ways).

 These are dead giveaways that moisture isn’t escaping like it should.